Foothill Extension: Status

 Planning for the Foothill Extension Phase 2B (Azusa–Montclair) began in 2003, and significant work has been completed for the segment.
 The final EIR for the project was certified by the Foothill Gold Line board in March 2013, and advanced conceptual engineering began in 2014.
 On June 23, 2017, the Los Angeles Metro board of directors approved a $1.4 billion budget to extend the A Line (then the Gold Line) from APU/Citrus College station in Pasadena to Claremont station in Claremont, 11.5 mi to the east.
-However, officials in San Bernardino County convinced planners to further continue the extension to Montclair Transcenter in Montclair, an additional 0.8 mi to the east, saying the transit center made for a natural terminus for the line.
+However, officials in San Bernardino County convinced planners to further continue the extension to the Montclair Transit Center in Montclair, an additional 0.8 mi to the east, saying the transit center made for a natural terminus for the line.
 It is expected to cost an additional $70 million to extend the A Line from Claremont to Montclair, across county lines.
 Construction on Phase 2B of the Foothill Extension is split into two projects.
 Project 1 is the relocation of freight railroad tracks, which is complete.
 Project 2 is the construction of the light rail line itself the A Line utilizes.

 Full construction to Claremont and Montclair by 2028 depended on additional funding to be secured by October 2021.
 However, on September 10, 2021, state funding was past due for constructing the route further east of Pomona.
 This pushed the opening date to Montclair back, as well as outright placing the 3.2-mile segment at risk of cancellation altogether.
 However, Foothill Gold Line was persistent in seeking funding for the project.